cupnoodle/fluffyes/42-environment-variables.md

 I would often comment and uncomment the line `return true` between development and production (version that get submitted to App Store).
-And yes you have guessed correctly, one time I forgot to remove the `return true` statement and submitted the App to App Store 😅.
-The app got approved and my app has zero revenue for a week, before I realized what I have done, giving away the full version of my app to users for free during that week 😂💸.
+And yes you have guessed correctly, one time I forgot to remove the `return true` statement and submitted it to the App to App Store 😅.
+The app got approved and my app has zero revenue for a week, until I realized what I have done, giving away the full version of my app to users for free during that week 😂💸.